Purushottam K. Chauhan: Life-sketch

 He was born in 1905 in his native village called Reha in Kutch.
 His father Khimji Walji Chauhan was a Railway Contractor belonging to Mestri community of Kutch.
-In the year 1916, Khimji Walji & Company was founded by his father Khimji Walji in partnership with Seth Khora Ramji.
+In the year 1916, Khimji Walji & Company was founded by his father Khimji Walji in partnership with Seth Khora Ramji & brothers.
 The firm founded Indian Jharia Colliery, the coal mines of which were located in Tisra.
 After death of his father in 1936, he became Senior & Managing Partner of the coal mining firm.

 He was highly influenced by ideals of Mahatma Gandhi when he was studying Law in Calcutta and joined Indian independence movement.
 He led the rally in Quit India Movement on 17 August 1942 at Dhanbad, which was broken up by lathicharge and a continent of anti-aircraft gunners was sent from Asansol under Captain Ellis to control the activists in Dhanbad.
 Chauhan along with other student leaders like P. C. Bose were arrested by British and sent to jail.
 Bose and Chauhan were both student leaders from Dhanbad, while P. C. Bose after independence was Member of Parliament from Dhanbad for years 1951–57 and 1957–62, where as P. K. Chauhan became the Member of Legislative Assembly of Bihar from Dhanbad for same period.